-Wondering how to right-click on a Mac?
-You're not alone.
-Years ago Apple famously insisted that a one-button mouse was the way to go, not the two-button mouse preferred by Windows users.
-The legacy of this decision has been a lot of confusion about how to right click on a Mac.
+Despite the wealth of two button mice available for use with Macs, the question of how to right click on a Mac or MacBook continues to be asked, so if you aren't sure how to right-click on a Mac you're not alone.
+Years ago Apple famously insisted that a one-button mouse was the way to go, rather than the two-button mouse preferred by Windows users - the legacy of this decision has been a lot of confusion about how to right click on a Mac.

 There are actually a few ways to right click on a Mac, we'll run through each below, but in summary they are as follows: